 All of the revenue from external customers and non-current assets of the Group are derived from activities or located in Hong Kong.
 Accordingly, no geographical information is presented.

-(e) Information about major customer
+Information about major customer (e)

-For the years ended 31 March 2022 and 2021, none of the customers contributed 10% or more of the revenue of the Group.
+For the years ended 31 March 2023 and 2022, none of the customers contributed 10% or more of the revenue of the Group.

 8. OTHER INCOME, OTHER GAINS AND LOSSES